IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 ![21](images/21.png)

-Well, it seems like Pasir Ris Town Park actually ticks a bunch of requirements mentioned above, such as the red roof structures, as well as the presence of a road beside the park.
+Well, it seems like Pasir Ris Town Park actually ticks a bunch of requirements mentioned above, such as the presence of the red roof structures, as well as a road beside the park.

 However, we eventually rejected this park.

-The main reason is: **The shape of the park does not fit the one in the video.**
+The main reason is: **The shape of the water body does not fit the one in the video.**

 If we look back at the screenshot from the video: